olivsinz/3d-models-marketplace-stack/README.md

 ## Frontend
 - Framework CSS : Tailwind CSS

-NB: Some points that are too technical (unit tests for work safety, etc.) are deliberately omitted for the simplicity of the document.
+NB: Some points that are too technical (unit tests for work safety, deployment, etc.) are deliberately omitted for the simplicity of the document.
 They will be treated during the execution of the project.